mdzehadulislam8/add-output-and-input-shift-register-computer-architecture-project/README.md

-# Arduino Output Expansion Using Dual 74HC595
+# Add Output and Input Shift Register

 ## 🔍 Overview
 This project expands the output capability of an Arduino by cascading two 74HC595 shift registers.
 Using serial-to-parallel conversion, the Arduino can control many outputs using only a few pins—ideal for LEDs, displays, and automation tasks.